Aero-Unity-Bots/Aero-Unity-File-Store-Bot/README.md

 ## 🤖 Bot Commands

 ```
-start - Start the bot and generate single file link (Owner/Admin only for file send)
+start - Start the bot and send direct file to get link (Owner/Admin)
+batch - Store multiple messages from channel (Owner/Admin only)
 system - Show bot system status (CPU, RAM, uptime, etc.)
 id - Get your Telegram user ID
 alive - Check bot is alive or not
-batch - Store multiple messages from channel (Owner/Admin only)
 stats - Check bot users and statistics (Owner only)
 broadcast - Send message to all users (Owner only)
+addfsub - Add a channel to Force Subscribe (Owner only)
+removefsub - Remove a Force Subscribe channel (Owner only)
+fsublist - Show all Force Subscribe channels (Owner only)
-addadmin - Add admin using user id (Owner only) Example: /addadmin 123456789
+addadmin - Add admin using user id (Owner only)
-removeadmin - Remove admin using user id (Owner only) Example: /removeadmin 123456789
+removeadmin - Remove admin using user id (Owner only)
+adminlist - check admins list
 ```
 ---